 One of the more common side effects is nausea or stomach pain.
 This is rare in lower amounts, but individual reactions can vary.
 Keep quantities small, especially if you have a history of gastrointestinal issues.

 Another somewhat common side effect is feeling dizzy after taking kratom.
-This one is also more common in larger doses, but some get vertigo-like symptoms even when taking smaller amounts.
+This is more common in larger doses, but some get vertigo-like symptoms even when taking lower amounts.

 Paradoxically, some users’ anxiety worsens when taking kratom.
-If you’re using kratom to treat anxiety, it’s crucial that you start slow.
-Stick with 2g until you’re sure it doesn’t worsen your anxiety before even increasing the dose.
+If you’re using kratom to treat anxiety, you must start slow.
+Stick with 2 g until you’re sure it doesn’t worsen your anxiety before increasing the dose.

 This is similar to dizziness but more of a general mental fog than a loss of balance.
-Kratom is psychoactive and alters your headspace, so make sure to start slow with small amounts if you want to avoid significant mind-altering effects.
+Kratom is psychoactive and alters your headspace, so start slow with small amounts if you want to avoid significant mind-altering effects.

 Tiredness is less common in people who use moderation but becomes more prevalent in people that don’t take regular breaks.
-Systemic fatigue is a sign that you’re not taking enough time off from kratom.
+Systemic fatigue indicates that you’re not taking enough time off from kratom.